JoergHeseler/e57-metadata-extractor-for-archivematica/README.md

 # E57 Metadata Extractor for Archivematica

-This repository provides a script to extract metadata from ASTM E57 files in [Archivematica](https://www.archivematica.org/) using the official [E57 Validator](http://www.libe57.org/download.html) tool.
+This repository provides a script to extract metadata from ASTM E57 files in [Archivematica](https://www.archivematica.org/) using the [libE57 tools](http://www.libe57.org/download.html) tool.

 ## Installation